-Telecoms outage cuts off millions of Australians
+Telecoms Outage Cuts Off Millions Of Australians

-The mystery glitch crashed electronic payment systems, disrupted phone lines used by ambulances and police, and briefly halted rush-hour trains in the southern city of Melbourne.
+The mystery glitch crashed electronic payment systems, disrupted phone lines used by ambulances and police, and briefly halted rush-hour trains in the country's largest city, Melbourne.

-Optus, a subsidiary of Singapore telecommunications company Singtel, said it had restored services on Wednesday evening -- but it was unable to pinpoint what had caused the fault.
+Optus, a subsidiary of Singapore telecommunications company Singtel, said "some" services had been restored on Wednesday afternoon -- but it was unable to pinpoint what had caused the fault.

-A "technical network outage" detected at about 4:05 am Sydney time had cut off customers, Optus chief executive Kelly Bayer Rosmarin told national broadcaster ABC.

-"We are very sorry that this occurred and I am happy to say that services are now restored again," she said.

-A host of organisations and businesses confirmed their connections had been restored, including the federal department of education, the Royal Melbourne Hospital, and Australia's Commonwealth Bank.
+"Our team is still pursuing every possible avenue.
+We had a number of hypotheses and each one so far that we've tested and put in place new actions for has not resolved the fundamental issue," company chief executive Kelly Bayer Rosmarin told national broadcaster ABC.

+"When we have identified a root cause and a time for restoration, we'll be updating everybody as soon as we can."

+In a separate statement, the company said it "may take a few hours for all services to come back on line".

+The Australian government said mobile phones, landlines and broadband internet had been impacted.

-Optus, Australia's second-largest telecoms firm with more than 10 million customers, had struggled through the day to bring its systems back up.
+Optus, Australia's second-largest telecoms firm with more than 10 million customers, said it had identified the outage at around 4:05 am local time.

+For the next nine hours, widespread issues plagued Optus networks as engineers scrambled to find a fix.

-Dozens of hospitals were unable to receive phone calls during the outage and landline phones on the Optus network could not ring emergency services.
+Dozens of hospitals were unable to receive phone calls, and landline phones on the Optus network could not ring emergency services.

-The poisons hotline in New South Wales state also said it was impacted.
+The poisons hotline in the state of New South Wales also said it was impacted.

-And there was morning rush-hour chaos in Melbourne after what officials described as a "communications outage" disrupted train services.
+And there was rush-hour chaos in Melbourne after a "communications outage" disrupted train services.

+"I'm looking forward to Optus resolving this technical issue," Metro Trains Melbourne chief executive Raymond O'Flaherty said on Wednesday afternoon.

+"We need to have our backup contingency arrangements in place and I'm hoping they'll solve their issues as soon as possible."

 Australian Communications Minister Michelle Rowland said the Optus outage had been caused by a "deep fault" in a "fundamental" part of the company's network.